A Comprehensive Guide to Compressed Air Piping Materials

 Aluminum Compressed Air Piping

 Aluminum air pipe is quickly becoming one of the most popular choices for air compressor line – and for good reason.
-Aluminum compressed air piping is lightweight, non-corrosive, provides years of leak-free operation and is easy to install, especially when using push-to-connect aluminum compressed air piping systems.
+Aluminum compressed air piping is lightweight, provides years of leak-free operation and is easy to install, especially when using push-to-connect aluminum compressed air piping systems.

 Another benefit of aluminum air pipe is that it offers smooth interiors, which reduces friction and helps maintain the efficiency of the compressed air system.
 It is corrosion resistant so there is minimal chance of introducing contamination from the piping itself into the compressed air system, making aluminum compressed air piping an excellent choice for systems that require very clean, pure air.

-Black Steel Compressed Air Piping
+Black Iron Compressed Air Piping

 Further, it is time-consuming to install and features threaded connections that may slip and leak over time, resulting in lost energy and reducing the efficiency of the compressed air system.